Ishaaq-dev/Football-Organiser/README.md

   - `brew` for mac
   - `chocolatey` / `choco` for windows

-If you are unsure at any of these steps, please contact a member of the team for assistance
+If you are unsure whether you have the correct setup/environment, please contact a member of the team for assistance

 # How to run